 With summer coming I hope you can use some of these tips I have used for about 14 years now.
 I want to enjoy my time with my company and make it comfortable for my guests.
 Mark and I do not have any family living nearby, so when we bought this house I set up some rules for our guests that would visit.

 This is one of our simple bedrooms ready for our guests.
 It has 56 gallons of water stored under the bed in WaterBricks.
 You can’t see them but that’s how I live.
 I’m a prepper, but you know that by now.

 Buy Good Mattresses

-Before we bought this house one of our friends mentioned to us “make sure you buy good mattresses” or you guests may wake up cranky.
+Before we bought this house one of our friends mentioned to us “make sure you buy good mattresses” or your guests may wake up cranky.
 That was the best advice EVER!
-We didn’t buy top of the line, but we didn’t go cheap.
+We didn’t buy the top of the line, but we didn’t go cheap.
 Best decision we ever made.
-Our guests love our mattresses.
+Our guests feel welcome and love our mattresses.

 Invest In Good Sheets

 I must confess I’m a sheet brat and I own it.
 Have you tried Jennifer Adams Eternal sheets and pillowcases from Costco?
 They are priced well below the cost on her website, just giving you the heads up.
 I no longer look at thread count, if they are scratchy I can’t sleep.
 Enough said.
 Buy right the first time.